 Candidates enrolled in the PGCertInfoTech must complete 60 points from COMP568 and COMP569.

-Candidates enrolled in the 120 point MInfoTech must complete 60 points from FCMS596, 15 points from either COMP587 or MSYS559, and at least 45 points from the 500 level Computer Science papers listed below (excluding COMP568 and COMP569), or courses listed in the University of Auckland Master of Information Technology Schedule.
+Candidates enrolled in the 120 point MInfoTech must complete 60 points from FCMS596, 15 points from either COMP587 or MSYS559, and at least 45 points from the 500 level Computer Science or Geography papers listed below (excluding COMP568 and COMP569), or courses listed in the University of Auckland Master of Information Technology Schedule.

-Candidates enrolled in the 180 point MInfoTech must complete 60 points from FCMS596, 30 points from COMP587 and MSYS559, and at least 90 points from the 500 level Computer Science papers listed below (excluding COMP568 and COMP569), or courses listed in the University of Auckland Master of Information Technology Schedule.
+Candidates enrolled in the 180 point MInfoTech must complete 60 points from FCMS596, 30 points from COMP587 and MSYS559, and at least 90 points from the 500 level Computer Science or Geography papers listed below (excluding COMP568 and COMP569), or courses listed in the University of Auckland Master of Information Technology Schedule.

 Prescriptions for the MPhil